jschneier/django-storages/docs/backends/amazon-S3.rst

 ``AWS_IS_GZIPPED`` (optional: default is ``False``)
     Whether or not to enable gzipping of content types specified by ``GZIP_CONTENT_TYPES``

+``AWS_DETECT_CONTENT_ENCODING`` (optional: default is ``False``)
+    Detect content encoding on files and set ContentEncoding headers accordingly when sending to S3.
+Files gzipped before being sent to S3 will be stored uncompressed.

 ``GZIP_CONTENT_TYPES`` (optional: default is ``text/css``, ``text/javascript``, ``application/javascript``, ``application/x-javascript``, ``image/svg+xml``)
     When ``AWS_IS_GZIPPED`` is set to ``True`` the content types which will be gzipped